getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 ### send-default-pii

 If this flag is enabled, certain personally identifiable information is added by active integrations.
 Without this flag they are never added to the event, to begin with.
-If possible it's recommended to turn on this feature and use the server side PII stripping to remove the values instead.
+If possible, it's recommended to turn on this feature and use the server side PII stripping to remove the values instead.